In this video, This Old House plumbing and heating contractor Richard Trethewey and host Kevin O'Connor cut threads for a new radiator air vent.

-1. Enlarge the existing air-vent hole in radiator with 7/16-inch-diameter high-speed steel drill bit.
+- Enlarge the existing air-vent hole in the radiator with a 7/16-inch-diameter high-speed steel drill bit.

-3. Spread pipe dope onto the threads of a ⅛-inch to ¼-inch bushing, then thread bushing into hole and tighten with a ratchet wrench.
+- Spread pipe dope onto the threads of a ⅛-inch to ¼-inch bushing, then thread the bushing into the hole and tighten with a ratchet wrench.